 What do you need to pay for?

-When it comes to electric vehicle salary sacrifice as an employee there are three things you need to pay for.
+When it comes to salary sacrifice electric car UK as an employee there are three things you need to pay for.

 This is the cost of the car.
 Your employer cannot charge you more than it costs them to rent from the lease.
 The cost of the rental is deducted from your gross pay.